-- (a) Subject to Sub-section 12.4.3 of this Code, a Licensee will not be found to be in contravention of any provision of this Code in respect of any agreement entered into, or act or conduct that occurred, before the Effective Date of this Code.
-Rather, the Licensee shall remain liable for any contravention under the revoked Telecom Competition Code in respect of such agreement, act or conduct, as if the revoked Telecom Competition Code had not been revoked.
-Any such enforcement action is subject to the time limitation set out in Sub-section 10.2.1 of the revoked Telecom Competition Code.
-In this respect, any enforcement proceeding commenced before the Effective Date of this Code may be continued and completed under the provisions of the revoked Telecom Competition Code, as if the revoked Telecom Competition Code had not been revoked.
-However, any right of reconsideration and appeal in relation to that proceeding shall be exercised, heard and determined under Sub-section 11.9 of this Code. - (b) Where the enforcement action is commenced after the Effective Date of this Code, the procedures set out in Sub-sections 11.4 through 11.9 (except Sub-section 11.4.6) of this Code shall apply to the enforcement action.
+(a) Subject to Sub-section 12.4.3 of this Code, a person will not be found to be in contravention of any provision of this Code in respect of any agreement entered into, or act or conduct that occurred, before the Effective Date of this Code.
+Rather, the person shall remain liable for any contravention under the Code 2010 or the Code 2005 (as the case may be) in respect of such agreement, act or conduct, as if the Code 2010 or the Code 2005 (as the case may be) had not been revoked.
+Any such enforcement action is subject to the time limitation set out in Sub-section 11.4.6 of the Code 2010 or Subsection 11.4.6 of the Code 2005 (as the case may be).
+In this respect, any enforcement proceeding commenced before the Effective Date of this Code may be continued and completed under the provisions of the Code 2010 or the Code 2005 (as the case may be) had not been revoked.
+However, any right of reconsideration and appeal in relation to that proceeding shall be exercised, heard and determined under Sub-section 11.9 of this Code.

+(b) Where the enforcement action is commenced after the Effective Date of this Code, the procedures set out in Sub-sections 11.4 through 11.9 (except Sub-section 11.4.6) of this Code shall apply to the enforcement action.